Join the Lab

 I first moved here in 2015 as a trainee myself.
 I moved from Chapel Hill NC for my pre-doc clinical internship year and post-doctoral fellowship at Western Psychiatric at the University of Pittsburgh Medical Center.
 I fell in love with the City of Bridges (did you know it has more bridges than any city in the world, including Venice?).

-Pittsburgh provides the benefits of city life (e.g., convenience, energy, and diversity in many forms) without the stress and sky-high rents of bigger cities (I've lived in DC and Boston).
+Pittsburgh provides the benefits of city life (e.g., convenience, energy, and diversity in many forms) without the stress and higher costs-of-living of bigger cities (I've lived in DC and Boston).
 Pittsburgh also has 90 distinct neighborhoods within the city limits, allowing students to choose to live in a variety of different places, while still being an easy bus-ride away.
-Students, faculty, and staff can use their Pitt ID to ride city busses for free.
+Students, faculty, and staff can use their Pitt ID to ride city buses for free.
 Most students live within a 15-30 minute bus ride to campus and many live close enough to walk or bike.

 I met my wife in Pittsburgh.
 We moved to Delaware from 2020-2022 for dual career reasons and were overjoyed to have the opportunity to return to Pittsburgh in the summer of 2022.
 My wife is now a professor at Carnegie Mellon (less than a mile from Pitt) and we hope to stay in Pittsburgh indefinitely!
 Check out our view from a recent Pirates baseball game.